ginstrom/paladin-novel/manuscript/chapter-07.md

 "You carry burdens willingly, Gond.
 Now carry hope."

-The words struck him like a physical blow.
-He staggered backward, his palm burning where it had touched the stone.
-The vision shattered like glass, leaving him gasping in the sudden darkness.
+He staggered backward as if struck, his palm burning where it had touched the stone.
+The vision shattered, leaving him gasping in the sudden darkness.
 The chamber was cold granite again, nothing more than ancient stone and fading echoes.

-But the warmth remained, spreading through his chest like wine, and his hand still tingled with the memory of divine touch.
-The voice echoed in his memory with crystalline clarity, each word etched into his consciousness with the permanence of carved stone.
+But the warmth remained, spreading through his chest like wine.
+The voice echoed in his head, the memory of the voice fading but the words remaining, as if etched in his mind.

 Gond sank onto the nearest bench, hands shaking.
 His heart hammered against his ribs, and sweat beaded his forehead despite the chamber's chill.
 Exhaustion.
 Had to be exhaustion.
 The stress of leadership, the constant vigilance, the weight of lives depending on his choices.
 Visions were common enough among soldiers pushed too far.

 But even as he tried to rationalize what had happened, the memory of that voice refused to fade.
 The warmth in his chest pulsed steadily, like a beacon in the darkness.
 And the words—"carry hope"—seemed to resonate with something deep inside him, something that had been sleeping until this moment.

-He studied his hands in the dim light.
-They looked the same as always—scarred, callused, ordinary.
-Yet the memory of touching the altar lingered, and with it, a sense that something fundamental had changed.
-The weight in his chest was different now, not just warmth but purpose, as if a door had opened inside him that could never be closed again.

 Had he really heard those words?
 Had the vision been real, or was his mind playing tricks, weaving meaning from the whisper of wind through broken stone?
 The rational part of him insisted it was imagination, stress-induced hallucination brought on by exhaustion and responsibility.

-But the warmth remained, steady and sure, and with it came a certainty he couldn't explain.
-Something had happened in this chamber, something that would change everything.
-He could feel it in the way his breathing came easier, in the sense of rightness that had settled over him like a mantle.

 Gond composed himself, forcing his breathing to steady and his hands to stop trembling.
 When he finally stood, his legs felt solid beneath him, stronger than they had in days.
 The chamber seemed smaller now, less overwhelming, as if whatever power had filled it had passed into him.

 He climbed the worn steps slowly, each one carrying him back toward the world of fire and friendship, of responsibility and choice.
-But he carried something new with him—a warmth that pulsed in rhythm with his heartbeat, and words that would echo in his memory forever.

 The main camp came into view as he emerged from the ruins.
 The fire had burned low, and most of his people slept peacefully around its dying glow.
 But Sim stood waiting at the perimeter, as if he'd known exactly when Gond would return.